-Post Secondary Education
+Post Secondary Education (Not Completed)

 (Not Completed)

-(Not Completed)

-Reason for Selecting

-A good choice given m

-Achieving post-secondary diploma is a goal
+Reason for Selecting Achieving post-secondary diploma is a goal t

-Achieving post-secondary diploma is not a goal
+A good choice given m Achieving post-secondary diploma is not a goal

+n

 - Obtain supporting documentation for enrollment in a training or education program that leads to a credential or employment (MSG only).
 Enrollment can be documented in a variety of ways depending on the type of program.
 Supporting documentation must be included to verify enrollment (e.g., case note, acceptance letter, registration/transcripts, IEP, Pre-Ets Consent form, OJT agreement). - All supporting documentation must be maintained in the client record.
 Both MSG and credentials are filed in Aware by: New, Attachment, Select the appropriate category, upload attachment.
 The naming convention of files should be reflective of the type of document and year. (i.e., FallSemester.2023)